suhassangangire/Blackhole--EHorizon/README.md

 Overview
-asropy provides a Least-Squares Minimization routine and class with a simple, flexible approach to parameterizing a model for fitting to data.
+astropy provides a Least-Squares Minimization routine and class with a simple, flexible approach to parameterizing a model for fitting to data.

 astropy is a pure Python package, and so easy to install from source or with pip install astropy.